IBM/unitxt/docs/docs/adding_metric.rst

 As described in the previous section, a metric generate a set of scores per instance (called `instance` scores), and a set of scores over all instances (called `global` scores).

-Unitxt has several base classes :ref:`Metric <metrics>` class that simplify the creation of metrics, depending on how the scores are calculated.
+Unitxt has several base classes :class:`Metric <unitxt.metrics>` class that simplify the creation of metrics, depending on how the scores are calculated.

 ``InstanceMetric` - Class for metrics in which the global scores are be calculated by aggregating the instance scores.